armandofox/latex2ebook/README.md

 1. With Ruby 1.9.2+ installed, cd to the script/ subdirectory and run 'bundle install' to make sure the Nokogiri gem is available.
 2. In Makefile, change KINDLEGEN to the path to your kindlegen script.
+3. In Makefile, change the paths to various other binaries as needed.
+4. In each of the following files, search for ::EDITME:: and edit the self-explanatory metadata:
++  common.tex
++ book_mobi.ncx.erb
++ book_mobi.opf
+5. Add a cover file for the Kindle version called cover.jpeg in the top level directory.
+Ideally, it should be 600 pixels wide by 800 pixels wide at 72 dpi.
+A sample is included.

+IMPORTANT: The .mobi ebook file WILL NOT BUILD unless you at least have dummy values/files for all of the above.

 Adding LaTeX files and assets
 =============================